jprMesh/LeagueOfElo/docs/index.md

 # League Models

 The following charts shows the Elo ratings of teams over time.
 Any team renamings/rebrands show the most recent name for the entire team history.
-The legend on the right of each chart shows the most recent rating for each team.
+The legend on the right of each chart shows the most recent rating for each team and separates the currently active teams from the inactive teams.
+The zoom tool allows closer inspection of sections of the graph by clicking and dragging a box around the area of interest.

 ## LCS

-{% include_relative North_America_elo.html %}
+{% include_relative NA_elo.html %}

 ## LEC

-{% include_relative Europe_elo.html %}
+{% include_relative EU_elo.html %}

 ## LCK

 Of note here is that the LCK regular season uses Bo3s rather than Bo1s.

-{% include_relative Korea_elo.html %}
+{% include_relative KR_elo.html %}

 ## LPL

 The LPL also uses Bo3s in the regular season.

-{% include_relative China_elo.html %}
+{% include_relative CN_elo.html %}

 ---